muratk5n/thirdwave/en/index.md

 ---

+"Ben" has interesting some observations on crypto land..

+Prospect: "Signature Bank had reinvented itself as one of the crypto-friendliest banks in America, possibly to offset an unusual slump in its previous client base, the New York City landlord class.
+But while the big bet had shrunk its stock price, Signature seemed to have weathered Crypto Winter all right until a hysterical billionaire bank run took out Silicon Valley Bank on March 10

-Prospect: "[I]t’s a uniquely American feature of political and financial crises that the characters our systems hold accountable for their bottomless supply of elaborate malfeasance seem always to lean toward the implausibly clownish.
+[I]t’s a uniquely American feature of political and financial crises that the characters our systems hold accountable for their bottomless supply of elaborate malfeasance seem always to lean toward the implausibly clownish.
 A conspicuously impaired 22-year-old